 He's cleaning his room without help.
 He's picking out his clothes and they actually match.
 He's clearing his place after dinner, helping his sister wash her hands and reminding me it's time to potty train Elizabeth.
 He assures me that he can do his homework without help – though he still asks on occasion – and proudly hands me papers with stars on the top.
 He asks for instructional videos to construct his Legos rather than having me put them together, is learning to play chess and can actually get through half a knock knock joke before giving away the punchline.

-In a few short weeks, my little preschooler has become an elementary school student.
+In a few short weeks, my little preschooler has become an primary school student.
 It's making this mum's head spin.